sarahbrotman/Adipose_SpliceQTL/README.md

 qvalue | https://github.com/nfusi/qvalue
 locusZoom v1.4 | https://genome.sph.umich.edu/wiki/LocusZoom_Standalone

-## 2. eQTL mapping pipeline
+## 3. eQTL mapping pipeline
+We used the same pipeline to identify gene, exon, and splice juntion QTLs throughout this project.
+Please, see the eQTL_pipeline directory for details.

-## 3. Scripts for follow-up data analysis
+## 4. Scripts for follow-up data analysis